ENG517/Procedure/marshb/assets/docs/reflection.md

 ## How do your procedures follow your task orientation work?
 In other words, based on your audience and their goals, discuss how you oriented your SCA moves to the tasks.

+[Procedure One](../../marsh-logic-create-audio-track.md) is for the most novice audience.
+Creating an audio track is an essential task for using Logic Pro, so I used the most plain language when creating this procedure.
+I used more detailed graphics within the procedure because novice user will not be familiar with Logic Pro's user interface.
+For alerting moves, I made sure that the user understood to select the correct input for their track.
+More experienced users will understand that this is an essential part of using Logic Pro.

+[Procedure Two](../../marsh-logic-vocal-presets-t2.md) is meant for an mid-level experienced user.
+I add a brief link to my first procedure to ensure that the user understands what they need to know before beginning the tutorial.
+The steps within the task are less rudimentary and rely upon insignificant prior information (i.e. how to create a Logic Pro file, etc.).
+My alerting boxes are more for extra information that the user might find useful but is not necessary to the task at hand.

+[Procedure Three](../../marsh-logic-add-effects-T3.md) is for an experienced user of Logic Pro who is interested in learning how to experiment with the tools offered within the program.
+The tutorial is very basic and only describes how to access the panel where effects can be found.
+After the tutorial, there is a significant section that provides the user with information about effects within Logic Pro.
+This information is meant to provide the user a better understanding of how they migth want to incorporate effects to their vocal tracks.

 ## How did you apply a basic docs-as-code editorial workflow to your assignment?
 Please provide specific cases with screenshots and/or links that can support your claims.

+Lauren gave me feedback and I gave lauren feedback.
+She suggested that I create the **conditions** section of my document.
+I believe that this section is incredibly important to my work.
+Without it, the user would not know what materials are needed for the procedure.
+She made a suggestion through Github and I employed her suggestion.

 ## How did you apply a consistent use of the Markdown language throughout your project?
 Please provide specific cases with screenshots and/or links that can support your claims.

+- All of my titles are heading One

+- All of my step-by-step instructions are heading three and numbered (unless as a conclusion or during teaching steps)

+- All of my alerting steps have a bolded **Note:** and are italicized for increased awareness from the user.